 For an exercise routine, you need to do something daily if possible.
 If you skip more than two days, it’s difficult to reestablish a routine.
 When forming a habit, you need to make the task automatic or repetitive.
 Research shows that the average time it takes for you to form a habit is 66 days.
 Set a goal for your favorite form of exercise to become routine within a maximum of 66 days.

 What exercise habit will you start today?
-Share with me on Twitter at @CTUHealth.
+Share with us on Twitter at @CTUHealth.

 Want to learn more?

 Check out these websites and articles for additional information: